VivionLin/vivionlin.github.io/_posts/en/2023-02-12-heptabase.md

 I was surprised by the idea of <mark>bi-directional links</mark> and thought this was a revolutionary feature.

-Most of the popular products (Evernote, Notion, Youdao note, etc.) at that time were tree-like (folder->subfolder/note, 1 to N), but the bi-directional links in Roam can make notes more like a graph (notes <-> notes, N to M).
+Most of the popular products (Evernote, Notion, Youdao Note, etc.) at that time were tree-like (folder->subfolder/note, 1 to N), but the bi-directional links in Roam can make notes more like a graph (notes <-> notes, N to M).

 ![Roam's di-directional links](/assets/img/backlink.png)